JTinglof/beginner-java/array-linear-list/README.md

 ## Usage

-In the command line navigate to the data strucutre directory and type:
+In the command line navigate to the data structures directory and type:

 > javac LinearListADT.java